 Dr. Najjar completed his undergraduate studies at Harvard University, where he graduated magna cum laude.
 He then completed his medical degree at Yale School of Medicine, where he was elected to the Alpha Omega Alpha Honor Medical Society.
 Dr. Najjar completed his residency training in internal medicine and his fellowship training in cardiovascular diseases at The Johns Hopkins Hospital.
 He also completed subspecialty training in advanced heart failure and transplant cardiology.
 During his fellowship, he won the prestigious American College of Cardiology/Merck Research award.

 Dr. Najjar specializes in state-of-the-art therapies for heart failure.
 His clinical interests include caring for patients with advanced heart failure, patients who have received an LVAD, and those who have undergone a heart transplant.
 His current research interests focus on novel therapies in heart failure and advances in mechanical circulatory support.
 Dr. Najjar has won numerous honors and awards.
 He is widely published, with over 100 manuscripts in peer-reviewed journals.

 Dr. Najjar and his dedicated team provide a holistic approach to each patient and their caregiver.
 This often includes the involvement of a multidisciplinary team of health care providers with expertise in heart failure such as nurses, coordinators, nutritionists, pharmacists, physical therapists, social workers, and symptom specialists.

-When not pursuing his passion of caring for patients with cardiac conditions, Dr. Najjar enjoys traveling and spending time with his wife and 3 kids.
+When not pursuing his passion of caring for patients with cardiac conditions, Dr. Najjar enjoys traveling and spending time with his wife and three kids.